No More One Size Fits All Messaging

 Types of data

 There are four common types of data – first-party, second-party, third-party data, and zero-party.
 First-party data is collected by your organization directly from interactions with your audience (customers, social media followers, website visitors, and more).
-Second-party data is obtained through a partner you agree to share information with, while third-party data is collected, bought, and personalization of kiosk screensold by data aggregators.
+Second-party data is obtained through a partner you agree to share information with, while third-party data is collected, bought, and sold by data aggregators.
 In 2018 Forrester coined the term zero-party data.
 This is "data is that which a customer intentionally and proactively shares with a brand.
 It can include preference center data, purchase intentions, personal context, and how the individual wants the brand to recognize [them]."
 Surveys, quizzes, and website widgets are the most common ways to collect zero-party data.
 Using these tools, it is possible to better understand the respondents' interests and preferences.
 Combine zero-party data with digital signage and provide a more personalized experience for the viewer.

 For example, an interactive wayfinding kiosk in a mall may start by asking the user what they are looking for and provide a list of categories for them to choose from.
 If the user selects sporting goods, the kiosk can provide a list of stores in that category, identify their location on the map, and show any promotions or offers available at those stores.
 Using zero-party data allows organizations to personalize a digital signage experience without worrying about GDPR, CCPA, and other privacy regulations.